Dallas Aspiration Pneumonia Lawyers

 - Poor feeding tube care and / or ventilator

 - Weak throat muscles caused by medical diseases such as Alzheimer’s

 - Inability to swallow or chew food, pill fragments caught in throat

 Aspiration pneumonia is not just a natural consequence from the aging process.
 It can be prevented and, when it occurs as a result of improper care or negligence, legal recourse is available.

-The Clinesmith Firm uses experienced professionals—such as medical experts, nurses, forensic analysts, investigators, and others—to verify that you have a solid case for nursing home neglect litigation.
+Smith Clinesmith LLP uses experienced professionals—such as medical experts, nurses, forensic analysts, investigators, and others—to verify that you have a solid case for nursing home neglect litigation.
 We investigate the causes of your loved one’s illness or death and, when we determine that the illness or death was preventable, we are prepared to aggressive represent you throughout the following legal proceedings.

 Aspiration Pneumonia Attorneys Serving Clients Nationwide

-If you have a medical neglect case concerning a nursing home facility, call the aspiration pneumonia attorneys at the Clinesmith Firm today: (877) 976-8411.
+If you have a medical neglect case concerning a nursing home facility, call the aspiration pneumonia attorneys at the Smith Clinesmith LLP today: (877) 976-8411.